MERCY ACADEMY, KENYA

 These rooms are now used by the Early Childhood classes.

-Two more rooms are now under construction, to be ready for use in Jan 2020 along with the completion of an administration office.
+Three more rooms began construction in Nov 2019, to be ready for use in Jan 2020 along with the completion of an administration office.

 We are praying this will prove our serious intention to rebuild all the classrooms for the whole school in brick, and will prevent the Public Health Dept from demolishing the remainder of the corrugated iron classrooms until after the replacement brick ones are completed!